Home video: Television programs

 Many television programs are now also available in complete seasons on DVD.
 It has become popular practice for discontinued TV shows to be released to DVD one season at a time every few months and active shows to be released on DVD after the end of each season.
 Prior to the television DVDs, most television shows were only viewable in syndication, on limited "best of" VHS releases of selected episodes or released slowly in volumes with only two or three episodes per tape.
 These copyrighted movies and programs generally have legal restrictions on them preventing them from, among other things, being shown in public venues, shown to other people for money, or copied for other than fair use purposes (although such ability is limited by some jurisdictions and media formats – see below).

 Pre-Certs

 After the passage of the Video Recordings (Labelling) Act of 1985 in the United Kingdom, videotapes and other video recordings without a certification symbol from the British Board of Film Classification on their covers – or on the tapes themselves – were no longer allowed to be sold or displayed by rental shops.
 These tapes are called "Pre-Certs" (i.e. Pre-certification tapes).
 Recently these tapes have generated a cult following, due to their collectability.

-Best DVD/Blu-ray award
+Il Cinema Ritrovato Blu-ray and DVD Awards

-Since 2004, the Il Cinema Ritrovato festival bestows annually its DVD Jury award in Best DVD/Blu-ray category (also known as "Peter von Bagh Award") to critically acclaimed films made no earlier than 30 years before the festival's year and released on those home media formats within the past year of the festival's opening.
+Since 2004, the Il Cinema Ritrovato festival bestows annually its DVD Jury award in Best DVD/Blu-ray category (also known as "The Peter von Bagh Award") to critically acclaimed films made no earlier than 30 years before the festival's year and released on those home media formats within the past year of the festival's opening.